crd230/crd230.github.io/lab1.md

-In this guide you will learn how to download, clean, manage and summarize United States Census data using R. The goal, however, is not to just gain exposure to Census data, but to also acquire skills in data acquisition, management and presentation using R.  You will be working with data on California census tracts.
+In this guide you will learn how to download, clean, manage and summarize non-spatial data using R. You  will also learn how to work with data from the United States Census, the leading source for timely and relevant information about communities.
 The objectives of the guide are as follows

 1. Download Census data using their API
 2. Read data into R